Some props/prop values deprecated in SWAN v3.3

 Skin

-• Use secondary for all Buttons by default.
-Multiple secondary actions can be displayed on a page.
+for all Buttons by default.
+Multiple secondary actions can be displayed on a page. - Use

 Content

-• Buttons will grow wide enough to accommodate their content.
-If there is not enough room for the Button to grow, the label will truncate into ellipses.
-Button text will not normally line-wrap onto two lines.
+- Buttons will grow wide enough to accommodate their content.
+If there is not enough room for the Button to grow, the text will wrap to the next line.

 Placement